 English is NOT an Indigenous language.
 It is the language of eurocentric white supremacy, colonial occupation, and the melting pot of cultural erasure.
 When we ascribe equivalence between english and Indigenous language, we are lying to ourselves and inflicting trauma on others.
 We are committing an act of colonialism.

 We must rid ourselves of these false and genocidal attitudes and instead undertake deep reflection on what may be required for our lost people of european heritage to recover language as the means to re-connection, healing, and acting with authentic love and respect.
-We must find a way to be honest with ourselves aboinigo-montoya-you-keep-using-that-word-i-dont-think-it-means-what-you-think-it-meansut what we are actually creating, and the kinds of cultural depth, spiritual abilities, or ceremonial presence we may claim to possess.
+We must find a way to be honest with ourselves about what we are actually creating, and the kinds of cultural depth, spiritual abilities, or ceremonial presence we may claim to possess.

 As an example, do we really understand within the deeply rooted knowledge and philosophy of our Indigenous language and culture, what a word like “sacred” even means or how to respect it?
 Our ignorance and disregard has consequences.